denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: C,F**
 **Correct Answer: A,E,F**

+**The setSnake() method requires an instance of Snake.
+Cobra is a direct subclass, while GardenSnake is an indirect subclass.
+For these reasons, options A and E are correct.
+Option B is incorrect because Snake is abstract and requires a concrete subclass for instantiation.
+Option C is incorrect because Object is a supertype of Snake, not a subtype.
+Option D is incorrect as String is an unrelated class and does not inherit Snake.
+Finally, a null value can always be passed as an object value, regardless of type, so option F is also correct.**

 ---

 10. What types can be inserted in the blanks on the lines marked X and Z that allow the code to compile?
 (Choose all that apply.)